Amutha37/fullstackopen/part6/redux-anecdotes/README.md

 npm install @reduxjs/toolkit
 ```

-- Create the store using Redux Toolkit's `configureStore` function
+- Separate the creation of the store in `store.js` instead of inside `index.js` .
+Use Redux Toolkit's `configureStore` function for store creation.

-- With Redux Toolkit,create reducer and related action creators using the `createSlice function`.
+- With Redux Toolkit,create reducer and related action creators using the `createSlice` function.

 - Change filter reducer and action creators(filterReducer.js) to use the Redux Toolkit's createSlice function.